notionparallax/blog/_drafts/a-thinking-trick-for-beginner-programmers.markdown

 This is all great!
 Our add function kicks arse until we get to the last case, and then it sucks.

 We are doing things exactly right though.
-The model is _red, green, refactor_.
+The model is _red, green, refactor_[^2].
 This means that we write a test that we think is good, then we write a function that _fails_.

 Exercise for you: